Ingenuity-Fainting-Goats/piof/README.md

 All PIOF extension internal error are logged in following file `/var/log/piof.error.log`

 ## Hooks Modules
 All hooks modules are in following directory `/opt/piof/hooks`.
-These modules are builded and loaded by the PIOF core extension so they need to be always available in pair with the `piof.so` extension.
+These modules are buit and loaded by the PIOF core extension so they need to be always available in pair with the `piof.so` extension.
 The modules are organized in directory, the directory name is associated to the sink name, every modules contains `hook.c` and a `hook.h` files.

 ```